papertraderdev/papertraderdev/README.md

 # Hi there, I'm @papertraderdev! 👋

 Welcome to my GitHub profile!
 I'm the developer of **PaperTradr**, a Chrome extension that lets you simulate meme coin trading across various platforms.
-Dive into the world of trading without risking a single sat! 🚀
+Dive into the world of trading without risking a single lamport! 🚀

 ---